reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 ### Task 1: Create the Stream Analytics Job

+In thi task, you will create a stream analytics job in the Azure portal.

 1. On the Azure portal menu, click **+ Create a resource**.

    ![](../media2/lab7img24.png)